datature/resources/deployment/local-inference/legacy/README.md

 # Datature Legacy Inference Scripts

 > **Warning**:
 > This folder contains legacy scripts for making predictions with Datature's legacy models.
 These scripts are not actively maintained as our model architectures have been updated.
-If you have recently exported a model from Datature, please use the scripts in the `deployment/local-inference` folder instead.
+If you have recently exported a model from Datature (after April 2023), please use the scripts in the `deployment/local-inference` folder instead.

 The scripts & jupyter notebooks in this folder provide Nexus users a guideline for those who may want to load a model for prediction and integrate them into their codebase or modify some parameters instead of using [Portal](https://github.com/datature/portal) to predict directly.